onnx/sigs/models-tutorials/README.md

 Documents and artifacts: https://github.com/onnx/sigs/tree/main/models-tutorials

-Meeting will take place at last Friday of each month at 1pm Pacific/4pm Eastern.
+Meeting will take place at 4th Thursday of each month at 1pm PST (4pm EST).

 # Meeting notes